rafael-santiago/tulip/doc/DSL.md

         <tag-end>                 ::= "}"
         <recursive-tag-stmt-list> ::= <tag-begin> <tlp-code> <tag-end>

-As you can see it is a pretty compact Language.
+As you can see it is about a pretty compact Language.
 To parse it is very straightforward.

 Excepting the tags ``chord``, ``tunning``, ``literal``, ``song``, ``transcriber``, ``part``, ``repeat`` and ``times`` any other should support fully recursion.
 What means to allow a more internal definition of ``<tlp-code>`` as the tag's production.

 The production ``<note-cipher>`` does not disallow the usage of a lower-case cipher in order to express a lower string tunning.
-Nevertheless I think that use it in this way is ugly as hell.
+Nevertheless I think that use it is ugly as hell.